ceph/ceph.io/README.md

 ### Shortcodes

-Shortcodes are reusable code snippets that allow us to sweep away complicated scripts into a nice, easy user interface.
+Shortcodes are reusable code snippets that allow us to sweep away complicated markup into a nice, easy user interface.

 For example this is the script for a YouTube embed.